 PostgreSQL Locks Explained – Understanding PostgreSQL MVCC

-PostgreSQL provides four transaction isolation levels, which control the visibility of changes made by concurrent transactions.
+PostgreSQL provides three transaction isolation levels, which control the visibility of changes made by concurrent transactions.

 PostgreSQL Locks: